jaywhj/mkdocs-materialx/docs/setup/ensuring-data-privacy.md

 # Ensuring data privacy

-Material for MkDocs makes compliance with data privacy regulations very easy, as it offers a native [cookie consent] solution to seek explicit consent from users before setting up [analytics].
+MaterialX for MkDocs makes compliance with data privacy regulations very easy, as it offers a native [cookie consent] solution to seek explicit consent from users before setting up [analytics].
 Additionally, external assets can be automatically downloaded for [self-hosting].